Jackson to be sworn in as Breyer retires from Supreme Court

-WASHINGTON — Nearly three months after she won confirmation to the Supreme Court, Ketanji Brown Jackson is officially becoming a justice.
+WASHINGTON — Nearly three months after she won confirmation to the Supreme Court, Ketanji Brown Jackson will be sworn in as the court's 116th justice on Thursday.

 Jackson, a federal judge since 2013, will be the first Black woman to serve as a justice.
 She will be joining three women, Justices Sonia Sotomayor, Elena Kagan and Amy Coney Barrett — the first time four women will serve together on the nine-member court.